Best Compact Travel Jogging Stroller Of 2018 & Buying Guide

 Do I really need one?

 If you don’t jog, no. Even if you plan to take up the hobby later on, it’s worth waiting until you know you’ll actually use it.
-Joggers are specialized strollers, and thus more expensive overall, so it’s wise to only invest in one if you’re a runner.
+Joggers are specially engineered strollers, and thus more expensive overall, so it’s wise to only invest in one if you’re a runner.

 Of course, there are exceptions.

-some people buy joggers because they need an all-terrain stroller for nature hikes with their child, which is fine.
+Some people buy joggers because they need an all-terrain stroller for nature hikes with their child, which is fine.
 You can also buy a jogger simply because you like the look of it or found a great deal.
-It’s your money, and you’ll be the one pushing the stroller, so it’s your call—not ours!
+While the money is yours, and you’ll be the one pushing the stroller, it’s your call—not ours!

 I can’t find a certain stroller’s folded dimensions.
 How do I know it will fit in my trunk, closet, etc.?

-First, measure your car’s trunk and, if applicable, the closet or area it will be stored.
-Remember to include any items that you normally store in those areas (such as a tire jack in the car, or winter coats in the closet), or move them to a new area if you need to.
+Firstly, measure your car’s trunk and, if applicable, the closet or area it will be stored.
+Don’t forget to include any items that you normally store in those areas (such as a tire jack in the car, or winter coats in the closet), or move them to a new area if you need to.

 Bonus Tips: If the stroller only folds in half, you can get a rough idea of its dimensions by using its width and length, but about half its unfolded height.
 If it folds in on itself, you might be able to use the photo to determine how many folds it has and divide the unfolded measurements by that.